aurorascharff/rsc-workshop/STEPS-4h.md

 - Search component: Does anybody know whats happening here?
 Comment out piece by piece, Discuss web standard way to search already working.
 Show that it works and works without js.
 Preventdefault. [source](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form)
 - Kode search component: default full page reload, could be a plain filter but we want to use the url.
 Add defaultvalue and make client.
 Vi skal fikse det litt senere.
-- Kode contact list: extract to property and move await to layout.tsx, filter, could do this on the server.
+- Kode contact list: searchParams, extract to property and move await to layout.tsx, filter, could do this on the server.
 - There is actually another solution to this problem with is a task at the end.
 - Kode contact button: dont need to mark as use client.
 Why?
 Reload hvis det feiler.
 Legg til likevel.
 Could be either client on server but this is client anyway, thats why mark.
 Husk å fikse href med q.
 - Excalidraw: tree, minimalt med JS på client.
 Etterhvert som vi skalerer blir dette viktigere.

-## App: Add transition to Search
+## App: Add suspense to ContactPage

 - Make getContact slow, see the slow.
-- Doing a full-page reload.
-Not good UX.
 - Awaiting a contact db call.
 Need to show this somehow or the app will not feel good.
 Awaiting the server on the page we´re navigating to.
-That's why our search is slow.
+That's why our search is slow and our navigations are slow.
 - Since this is dynamic, we are running the await on the server.
 With static content, it has already run in the build and we don´t have to worry about loading states.
-- Have you ever used a transition?
-- Transitions mark a state update as non urgent and allow the app to handle other actions while it´s happening.
-Concurrent feature in React 18.
-- Explain next.js navigations are transitions, can always be cancelled
-- All state updates are executes once they are all done
-- Transitions can be added to navigations explicitly to track the state of it.
-The destination has an "await" which the app is transitioning to.
-- Add a progressive enhancement to the search with onChange on top of the no-js base-case.
-When hydrated with js, this will run rather.
-Client-side nav.
-- Add transition for spinner to the search.
-(Batching, we dont need to debounce fordi transitions gjør alt etter alt er ferdig.
-Kun ett søk i historikken).

-## App: Add suspense to ContactPage

 - What is your experience with suspense?
 - Suspense allows you to handle loading states in a declarative way.
 Concurrent feature in React 18.
 [Source](https://react.dev/reference/react/Suspense)
 - Used for lazy loading, code splitting, data fetching.
 Typically lazy loading in a React SPA.
 - Have to think about avoiding cumulative layout shift.
 Show the CWV plugin.
 Show example in slides.
-- We can use this to handle the frozen app in a different way
+- We can use this to suspend an async component and show a fallback.
 - Add suspense loading.tsx to ContactPage (skeleton ligger i contact layout.tsx).
 Show example with < Suspense around content og page.tsx.
 - Create skeleton by copy-pasting the top (image) of the component cleaning it up
 - We can add another one inside /edit if we want
 - (Turn on staletimes 30 to avoid dynamic fetching every time)

+## App: Add transition to Search

+- Search is now also slow for the same reason.
+And doing a full-page reload.
+Not good UX.
+- Add a progressive enhancement to the search with onChange on top of the no-js base-case.
+When hydrated with js, this will run rather.
+Client-side nav.
+- Have you ever used a transition?
+- Transitions mark a state update as non urgent and allow the app to handle other actions while it´s happening.
+Concurrent feature in React 18.
+- Explain next.js navigations are transitions, can always be cancelled
+- All state updates are executes once they are all done
+- Transitions can be added to navigations explicitly to track the state of it.
+The destination has an "await" which the app is transitioning to.
+- Add transition for spinner to the search.
+(Batching, we dont need to debounce fordi transitions gjør alt etter alt er ferdig.
+Kun ett søk i historikken).

 ## Slides: Introduksjon til React 19